arcstur/iol2024-website/content/how.md

 # Visas

 {{ content_image(source="/how/updated_visa_policy.svg", width="99%", caption="In green, countries exempt from visas for short visits (up to 30, 60 or 90 days, check specific agreements); in blue, countries from which citizens can enter without passports, using an ID card.
-Source: Wikimedia Commons.") }}
+Source: Wikimedia Commons (modified).") }}

 Among the accredited countries, citizens of the following ones are [exempt from Visitor Visas](https://www.gov.br/mre/pt-br/consulado-atlanta/english/visas/visa-requirements-by-country):